The Dimensions of Colour Basics of Light and Shade

 In schemes such as the modern Swedish NCS system and the historically important Ostwald system, object colours are considered to be resolvable into white, black and coloured components.
 Dimensions known as whiteness, blackness and chromaticness (= relative chroma) respectively are represented on an equilateral triangle with white, black and the supposed "pure" colour at the upper, lower and outer corners respectively (Fig. 1.2.7C).
 The "pure"colour is always shown at a level halfway between black and white, regardless of its Munsell value, which is not represented in these systems.
 One fundamental difficulty for all such systems is the selection of a representative of each hue to be regarded as the "pure" colour, which as we have seen is a problematic concept for object colours.

 Figure 1.2.7.
 Four approaches to dividing up a hue page.
-In different places and modes within Photoshop, the expression "saturation" can refer to HSV saturation, HLS "saturation", chromaticness or chroma!
+In different places and modes within Photoshop, the expression "saturation" can refer to HSB saturation, HLS "saturation", Lab chroma or YCbCr relative chroma!

 We will consider all of these dimensions in more detail in Parts 7-9, and then go on to outline their practical importance for painters in Part 10.
 But first we need to review some of the basic facts of light and colour.Part 2: Basics of Light and Shade